-These tips are not meant to replace the recommended trip to the vet, but rather, offer your pet some quick relief and to help quell the spread of the hot spot until your vet can see your pet.
+These tips are not meant to replace the recommended trip to the vet, but rather, offer your pet some relief between the time you schedule and exam and the time you are able to bring your dog to the vet.

-Hot spots can increase dramatically in size in just a short amount of time and, if left to fester, there can be a risk of a deeper skin infection, it is wise to start treatment with your vet.
+Hot spots can increase dramatically in size in just a short amount of time and, if left to fester, there can be a risk of a deeper skin infection.
+This is why it is wise to start treatment with your vet.
 Also, these hot spots can be very painful to the touch, so may need to use a well-fitted muzzle for your protection.

 - Shave the area.
 The first treatment for hot spots is to dry them out and get air to the area.
-Hair loss is a feature of hot spots, but hair can also mat over the inflamed area, holding in moisture and also covering up a potentially much more severe and large problem.
-Because most hot spots are very itchy and painful to the pet, it's best to leave the initial shave/clean-up to your veterinarian.
+Hair can easily mat over the inflamed area, holding in moisture and also covering up a potentially much more severe and larger problem.
+However, because most hot spots are very itchy and painful to the pet, it's best to leave the initial shave/clean-up to your veterinarian.
 Some animals need sedation to do this.
 If you attempt to shave the affected area at home, please take appropriate precautions.

 - Cool compress the area.
 Do this two to four times a day with a cool wet washcloth.

 - Use medications.
 Depending on the severity and size of the hot spot, your veterinarian may prescribe oral antibiotics, topical drying sprays or medications, and/or special shampoos.

 - Prevent licking, biting, and scratching.
 To prevent additional issues, put an Elizabethan collar or "E-collar" cone or alternative on your dog.